 Each channel is monitored and, if the quality is too impaired, the signal is shifted to another channel.
 This system constantly shifts signals, searching for the best channels for transmission and reception.
 In addition, some of the lower channels (those starting at about 8 KHz) are used as bidirectional channels, for both upstream and downstream information.
 Monitoring and sorting out the information on the bidirectional channels, and keeping up with the quality of all 247 channels, makes DMT more complex to implement than other carrier technologies, but also gives it more flexibility on lines of differing quality.

-For more information on VDSL and related topics, check out the links on the next page.
+For more information on VDSL and related topics, check out the links below.